Why Should You Major in Urban Learning?

-The urban schools of Los Angeles are experiencing a rapid turn over and a chronic shortage of well-qualified teachers.
-Teaching in an urban school demands teachers be well-prepared to manage the challenges, and opportunities, that urban schools present.
-These teachers must also be well-prepared to teach children with a wide range of learning needs that grow from cultural diversity, linguistic diversity, special needs, changing patterns of immigration, changing federal and state education policies, and more.
-Our teacher education programs have maintained a focus on pedagogy, with limited attention to developing an understanding context of teaching that urban teachers need, leading to rapid burn-out and a retreat to the suburbs.
+Teaching in an urban school demands teachers be well-prepared to manage the challenges and opportunities that urban schools present.
+Teachers must be well-prepared to teach children with a wide range of learning needs that grow from cultural, linguistic, and socio-economic diversity, special needs, changing patterns of immigration, changing federal and state education policies, and more.
+Our teacher education programs a focus on pedagogy, developing and understanding the context of teaching that urban teachers need.

-A graduate of the Urban Learning program will earn a Bachelor of Arts degree and either a preliminary Multiple Subject credential or eligibility for an Education Specialist internship credential, or both the multiple subject and education specialist credentials in our Accelerated Dual Credential Program.
+A graduate of the Urban Learning program will earn a Bachelor of Arts degree and either a preliminary Multiple Subject credential, eligibility for an Education Specialist internship credential, or both the multiple subject and education specialist credentials in our Accelerated Dual Credential Program.
 The graduate will also be subject matter competent by enrolling in CTC approved coursework to earn the elementary subject matter waiver that will provide broad preparation to teach diverse learners in an urban environment.

 - Students will demonstrate knowledge of the needs and demands of diverse students in urban schools and communities.

 - Students will develop and model critical thinking skills for themselves and the students they teach.